-- infection;

-- decreased number of all blood cell types;

-- severe allergic reactions (DRESS, anaphylactic reaction [severe and important allergic reaction], Quincke's oedema [swelling of the face, lips, tongue and throat]);

-- decreased blood sodium concentration;

-- suicide, personality disorders (behavioural problems), thinking abnormal (slow thinking, unable to concentrate);

-- delirium;

-- encephalopathy (see sub-section "Tell your doctor immediately" for a detailed description of symptoms);

-- uncontrollable muscle spasms affecting the head, torso and limbs, difficulty in controlling movements, hyperkinesia (hyperactivity);

-- pancreatitis;

-- liver failure, hepatitis;

-- sudden decrease in kidney function;

-- skin rash, which may form blisters and looks like small targets (central dark spots surrounded by a paler area, with a dark ring around the edge) (erythema multiforme), a widespread rash with blisters and peeling skin, particularly around the mouth, nose, eyes and genitals (Stevens-Johnson syndrome), and a more severe form causing skin peeling in more than 30 % of the body surface (toxic epidermal necrolysis).

-- rhabdomyolysis (breakdown of muscle tissue) and associated blood creatine phosphokinase increase.
-Prevalence is significantly higher in Japanese patients when compared to non-Japanese patients.

-- limp or difficulty walking
+- infection; - decreased number of all blood cell types; - severe allergic reactions (DRESS, anaphylactic reaction [severe and important allergic reaction], Quincke's oedema [swelling of the face, lips, tongue and throat]); - decreased blood sodium concentration; - suicide, personality disorders (behavioural problems), thinking abnormal (slow thinking, unable to concentrate); - delirium; - encephalopathy (see sub-section "Tell your doctor immediately" for a detailed description of symptoms); - seizures may become worse or happen more often; - uncontrollable muscle spasms affecting the head, torso and limbs, difficulty in controlling movements, hyperkinesia (hyperactivity); - change of the heart rhythm (Electrocardiogram); - pancreatitis; - liver failure, hepatitis; - sudden decrease in kidney function; - skin rash, which may form blisters and looks like small targets (central dark spots surrounded by a paler area, with a dark ring around the edge) (erythema multiforme), a widespread rash with blisters and peeling skin, particularly around the mouth, nose, eyes and genitals (Stevens-Johnson syndrome), and a more severe form causing skin peeling in more than 30 % of the body surface (toxic epidermal necrolysis). - rhabdomyolysis (breakdown of muscle tissue) and associated blood creatine phosphokinase increase.
+Prevalence is significantly higher in Japanese patients when compared to non-Japanese patients. - limp or difficulty walking